The 22 best sights in Paris: All the important information & travel tips

 Performances take place three times a day at the Moulin Rouge.
 The first show at 7 p.m. includes a three-course meal and champagne.
 No food is served during the shows at 9 and 11 p.m.
 Champagne is also included in the price of these shows.

 Prices vary depending on the season and day of the week.
-In winter during the week, tickets to the 11 p.m. show start at 77 euros per person.
 As a general rule, the 11 p.m. show is the cheapest.
+The Moulin Rouge is almost always sold out, so you should book your tickets online as early as possible.

 Please note: Shirt and ties or evening gowns aren’t required, but elegant clothing is still important.
 Sneakers and shorts are frowned upon.

 Actually, Montmartre is a whole neighborhood.
-But I don’t have any qualms describing the whole district as a landmark and highlight.
+But we don’t have any qualms describing the whole district as a landmark and highlight.

-Métro stations: Anvers, Pigalle, and Blache are at the foot of the hill – you can climb to the top from there.
 The Métro station Abesses is the only station at the top of the hill.
+Anvers, Pigalle, and Blache are at the foot of the hill – you can climb to the top from there.

 #22 Jardín du Luxembourg